DKeAlvaro/UFC-Scraper-ML/README.md

 ## Setup

-Clone the repo, then open a terminal in the root folder and run the following commands:
+1. Clone the repo (or download it), then open a terminal in the root folder

-1. Install the required Python packages using pip:
+2. Install the required Python packages using pip:

 ```bash
 pip install -r requirements.txt